 I hate Gatomon.
 She’s annoying, makes bad jokes, and her voice grates on my brain so badly.

 Holy crap this is the halfway point.
 I seriously could have reviewed 3 episodes of Data Squad in the time it’s taken me to get here.
-Eyecatches are usually Dario’s thing, but Gennai as my witness, I think I may have given myself eye cancer doing this episode.
+Eyecatches are usually Speedwagon’s thing, but Gennai as my witness, I think I may have given myself eye cancer doing this episode.

 I’m taking a break to Spackle my yard.

 Vegiemon guard: I’m not a string!
 I’m a frayed knot!